 BOO!
 Take out the surprise factor

 Talk about Halloween ahead of time so your child will know what to expect.
-Show her pictures of kids in costumes, videos of kids trick-or-treating, and make sure you show your child what this will look like when it’s dark outside.
+Show them pictures of kids in costumes, videos of kids trick-or-treating, and make sure you show your child what this will look like when it’s dark outside.
 Social stories can be a great preparation tool.
 You can even create your own social story using pictures of your kids in previous years.
 And don’t forget to take pictures this year for next year’s story.

 Scope out the neighborhood

 Take a nighttime stroll through the streets where you plan to trick-or-treat and look at the decorations.
 Are there any houses you might want to avoid because they look too scary?
 Talk to your neighbors.
 Is anyone planning to dress in a costume and scare the kids as they approach a house?
 You may also want to do an advance visit to any party or Halloween stores where you plan to take your child.
 I know when you walk into our local party store, you are greeted by a mechanical Jason from Friday the 13th.
 We all want to avoid months of sleeplessness thanks to nightmares.

 You may also want to prepare your neighbors to help everyone have a better experience.
 Passing out this flyer ahead of time may offer some thoughtful pointers: